marcomaggi/mmck-template/README.md

 ## Credits

 The  stuff was  written by  Marco Maggi.
 If this  package exists  it's because  of the  great GNU  software tools  that he  uses all  the time.
+CHICKEN was  originally a creation  of Felix  L.  Winkelmann, it  is now developed and maintained The CHICKEN Team.

 ## Bugs, vulnerabilities and contributions